graycatlabs/PyBBIO/README.md

 keep checking the Github page for updates.
 #### Documentation at http://github.com/alexanderhiam/PyBBIO/wiki

+***PyBBIO is not yet working with the 3.8 kernel which comes with the BeagleBone Black and newer Angstrom images.***

 #Installing

 It is assumed that your Beaglebone is already set up and configured on your network,